LintonRobinson/todo-list/README.md

 ![Gif of Project](#)

 ## Description
-This is my first ever webpage created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.
+This is a todo list application created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.

-[Click Here](#) - To see  the assignment details.
+[Click Here](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) - To see  the assignment details.

 ## Built Using
 - HTML5